Why Cannabis Was Made Illegal: Power, Profit, and Politics

-For thousands of years, cannabis was used as medicine, food, and fiber.
-In the United States, you could even buy cannabis tinctures at your local pharmacy during the 19th and early 20th centuries.
-It was common, accepted, and safe — after all, cannabis has never caused a single recorded death from overdose.
-This is well documented in the must read book of any cannabis activist, The Emperor Wears no Clothes by Jack Herer.
+For thousands of years, cannabis has been used as medicine, food, and fiber.
+In 19th- and early 20th-century America, you could even buy cannabis tinctures at local pharmacies.
+Cannabis was common, accepted, and safe — after all, it has never caused a single recorded death from overdose.
+This history is well documented in The Emperor Wears No Clothes by Jack Herer, a must-read for anyone interested in cannabis activism.

 So how did this ancient plant go from being sold in pharmacies to being demonized and criminalized?
 The answer has little to do with public health and everything to do with racism, politics, and profit.